High fidelity state preparation and measurement of ion hyperfine qubits with I > 1/2

 State preparation and measurement (SPAM) is fundamental to quantum computation and covers two of the five necessary DiVincenzo criteria~\cite{divincenzo2000physical}.
 Modern quantum systems are not error corrected, and the fidelity of an uncorrected $N$-qubit register typically decreases exponentially with size as $(\mathcal{F}_\mathrm{SPAM})^N$, where $\mathcal{F}_\mathrm{SPAM}$ is the single-qubit SPAM fidelity.
-Currently implemented error correction codes require mid-circuit measurement and reset (MCMR) and thus SPAM errors contribute to the error correction budget as the ratio of gates to measurements~\cite{ryan2021realization}.
-Given the historic difficulty of improving gate fidelity, it will likely be desirable to make the SPAM contribution negligible and thus on par with the gate fidelity.
+Current error correction codes require mid-circuit measurement and reset (MCMR) and thus SPAM errors contribute to the error correction budget as the ratio of gates to measurements~\cite{ryan2021realization}.
+Given the historic difficulty of improving gate fidelity, it will likely be desirable to make the SPAM contribution as small as possible.
 Moreover, the speed at which SPAM can be performed can affect memory errors during MCMR, and the compatibility of the exact SPAM technique with other qubit operations must also be considered.
 More broadly, it is desirable to have fast, high-fidelity SPAM in ionic qubits with other practical advantages to quantum computation such as light mass and visible wavelengths for gates.

-Although the $^{171}\mbox{Yb}^+$ ion boasts a hyperfine clock qubit and its $I=1/2$ nuclear spin affords it a singlet state for simple, high fidelity state preparation~\cite{olmschenk2007ybspam,crain2019ybspam}, the limitations on measurement fidelity, necessity for high power UV light, and associated photo-induced charging~\cite{wang2011charging} present significant engineering challenges.
+Although the $^{171}\mbox{Yb}^+$ ion has a hyperfine clock qubit and its $I=1/2$ nuclear spin results in a singlet state for simple, high fidelity state preparation~\cite{olmschenk2007ybspam,crain2019ybspam}, the limitations on measurement fidelity, necessity for high power UV light, and associated photo-induced charging~\cite{wang2011charging} present significant engineering challenges.
 Other systems with similar structure (nuclear spin $I=1/2$) have been explored, with the most promising being $^{133}\mbox{Ba}^+$~\cite{Ba133,lee2006quantum} due to its visible wavelength transitions, but these species either require lasers deep in the UV or are not naturally occurring, presenting formidable challenges for scaling systems.